tartley/missile-commander/README.md

 ## TODO

-* Move all of Godot project into a subfolder
-  Then images such as screenshots don't have to be pro-actively marked as "do not import", generating a config file for each.

 * BUG: Rarely, a falling missile can pass right through an explosion.
 Cal also reports collision detection errors.
 I once saw one fly right plain across the explode as it was at greatest radius.
 Other missiles were destroyed by that